 Atlanta Journal Constitution

 The winner, Kingsport City Schools, will receive a computer science curriculum to teach coding, plus an instructor, Grant Smith, to help train teachers to use it.
-Emerald Data hired Smith after learning of his work in an Arizona school district where all students qualified for free- or reduced-price lunches, a measure of poverty.
+Emerald Data hired Smith after learning of his work in an Arizona school district where all students qualified for free or reduced-price lunches, a measure of poverty.
 He began teaching coding to primary school students, then implemented coding classes for all 5,600 elementary students there.
 In Kingsport, in northeastern Tennessee, the coding effort will focus particularly on schools with extreme poverty.

 “Our goal,” said Ioannides, “is that all elementary school students in the United States will learn coding, and we’re providing the resources to get that done.
 In an age-appropriate manner, we will show them the building blocks.”
 Emerald Data Solutions plans to make the curriculum it developed available to any school system for free.

 Carrie Upshaw, Kingsport Board of Education President, said, “I recently returned from the National School Board Association’s Annual Conference, where I attended several sessions on the importance of coding and was eager to share the fantastic coding initiative program I’d discovered there.
 Imagine my surprise and excitement when I found out we had been selected to be a part of that very program.”